How should we score athletes and candidates: geometric scoring rules: Conclusion

 Our independence axioms have not received much attention in the literature, perhaps because of how weak they are individually.
-However, it can be shown that Nanson's rule \citep[p.
-21]{Nanson1882,FelsenthalNurmi18book}, the proportional veto core \citep{Moulin81}, the points incenter \citep{Sitarz13}, and even certain scoring rules used in practice, such as average without misery \citep{Masthoff15}, and veto-rank \citep{BloomCavanagh86}, violate independence of unanimous losers.\footnote{Recently, \cite{BarberaCoelho20} showed that the shortlisting procedure \citep{deClippelEliazKnight14} and the voting by alternating offers and vetoes scheme \citep{Anbarci93} violate independence of unanimous losers.} It would be interesting to see where else these axioms can provide some insight.
-In the weighted version of approval-based multiwinner voting \citep{Thiele1895,Janson18,BrillLaslierSkowron18,LacknerSkowron21}, if we will apply independence of unanimously approved candidates (analogous to our independence of unanimous winners), we will obtain geometric sequences of scores which include the top-$k$ rule and a refinement of the Chamberlin–Courant rule as particular cases.
-Similarly, in the weighted version of approval-based single-winner voting \citep{BramsFishburn78,AlcaldeUnzuVorsatz09}, this axiom will lead to geometric sequences of scores which include approval voting and a refinement of plurality as particular cases.
+However, the points incenter \citep{Sitarz13}, best-worst \citep{GarciaLapresta10}, and antiplurality scoring rules violate independence of unanimous losers by \autoref{prop:affinelyequivalent}.
+In \autoref{app:violation}, we show that Nanson's rule \citep[p.~21]{Nanson1882,FelsenthalNurmi18book}, the proportional veto core \citep{Moulin81}, and even certain generalised scoring rules used in practice, such as average without misery \citep{Masthoff15} and veto-rank \citep{BloomCavanagh86}, also violate independence of unanimous losers.\footnote{Recently, \cite{BarberaCoelho22} showed that the shortlisting procedure \citep{deClippelEliazKnight14} and the voting by alternating offers and vetoes scheme \citep{Anbarci93} violate independence of unanimous losers.} It would be interesting to see where else these axioms can provide some insight.
+In the weighted version of approval-based multiwinner voting \citep{Thiele1895,Janson18}, if we apply independence of always-approved alternatives (analogous to our independence of unanimous winners), we will obtain geometric sequences of scores which include the top-$k$ rule and a refinement of the Chamberlin–Courant rule as particular cases.
+Similarly, in the weighted version of approval-based single-winner voting \citep{AlcaldeUnzuVorsatz09}, this axiom will lead to geometric sequences of scores which include approval voting and a refinement of plurality as particular cases.
+Recently, \citet[theorem~9]{BrandlPeters22} characterised approval voting by independence of never-approved alternatives (analogous to our independence of unanimous losers).

-There thus seems to be an inexorable connection between geometric scores and immunity to padding the profile from the top or bottom.
-Stepping outside the pale for a second, we observe a similar phenomenon in aggregation functions -- our choice of $F_\lambda$ was motivated by the fact that it was immune to shifting the results by a common quantity, and Nagumo's (\citeyear{Nagumo30}) characterisation of the exponential mean, $E(\boldsymbol{x})=\log_\lambda((\lambda^ {x_1}+\ldots + \lambda^{x_n})/n)$, relies on the same notion of scale invariance, $E(\boldsymbol{x}+\bs{c})=E(\boldsymbol{x})+c$ \citep[see also][p.
-138]{Grabisch09book}.
-Perhaps there is a sense in which padding the profile with unanimous losers and winners is precisely the ordinal equivalent of adding a constant~$c$.